Overcoming Today's Top Contract Management Challenges

 The good news is that even though the legal tech needed to perform this work efficiently isn’t in place for every organization, more teams are realizing how critical it is to invest in the right solutions.

-According to the ContractWorks survey, of those without contract management software, over 70% are more likely to adopt new technology to help manage contracts after the events of 2020, with nearly 50% looking to adopt dedicated contract management software.
+According to the ContractWorks survey, of those without contract lifecycle management software, over 70% are more likely to adopt new technology to help manage contracts after the events of 2020, with nearly 50% looking to adopt dedicated CLM software.

 Other technology solutions on the radar for businesses in 2021 include electronic signature, collaboration tools, secure document repositories, and vendor management software.